jnigri/essays/content/How to code review?.md

 title: How to code review?
 draft:
 ---
-In most cases, do not make code review mandatory.
+Consider not making code reviews mandatory.
 When people can deploy, they own it.
 When people own it, they care for it.

 You should comment.
 Reviewing is a chance to learn together.

-Don't command, suggest and explain why.
+Suggest, don't command.
+Explain your reasoning.
+Give examples.
+Suggest a code change.

-Do not comment on formatting, automate it.
+Don't comment on formatting.
+Automate it.

+Batch your feedback.
-Make a big effort to post all comments at once.
+Post all comments at once.

-In most cases, you should approve.
-Does this change make the system better?
-Then approve it.
+Context switching kills flow.

+Has the change been tested (even manually)?
+Approve.

+Does it improve the system?
+Approve.

-Does this change add a feature?
-Then approve it.
+Does it add value?
-Does this change fix a bug?
-Then approve it.
-Do not slow down productivity for an opinion.
+Approve.

+Does it fix something broken?
+Approve.

+Don't block progress for style opinions.
+Perfectionism slows everyone down.

+Trust your team.

+Pick your battles.

+Reviews aren't about control.
+They are about catching disasters.
+They are about learning from each other.

+The best reviews catch real bugs.
-The ultimate code review catches something that would break.
+Things that would actually break.
 Be a hero, find a real bug.